ejongepier/metabarcoding-qiime.github.io/source/gettingstarted.rst

 Activating your conda environment
 -------------------------------------------
-If you installed QIIME2 following the instruction in the General Information, all QIMME2 tools are inside a dedicated conda environment called qiime2-2021.2.
+If you installed QIIME2 following the instruction in the General Information, all QIIME2 tools are inside a dedicated conda environment called qiime2-2021.2.
 As long as you are outside this environment, you will not be able to use the QIIME2 commands.
-Before starting a session make sure to activate the qiime2-2021.2 environment.
+Before starting a session, make sure to activate the qiime2-2021.2 environment.
 You will know whether you are in the correct environment if your prompt starts with ``(qiime2-2021.2)``.

 .. important::